Prior restraint: Kinney v. Barnes

 In the 2012 case of Kinney v.
 Barnes, Kinney, a legal recruiter, was the subject of inflammatory comments on the website of the company who previously employed him.
 The company claimed he received extra incentives on the job causing his termination.
-Although the court ruled that the statements posted concerning Kinney must be removed, they did not prohibit similar speech from being posted online.
-Their reasoning was that prior restraint shall not be enacted on the basis that it is better to punish unprotected speech rather than hinder any possible protected speech.
+Kinney filed a defamation suit seeking retraction of the comments and a permanent injunction against any similar future comments being made.
+The Supreme Court of Texas ruling specifically addressed whether future comments could be barred and whether this would constitute prior restraint.
+Although the court ruled that the statements posted which were judged to be defamatory could be removed, they did not prohibit similar speech from being posted online at a later time.
+They reasoned that this would constitute prior restraint and risk producing a chilling effect.
+The court reasoned, in keeping with a prior decision (Hajek v.
+Bill Mowbray Motors, Inc., 647 S.W.2d 253, 255 (Tex.
+1983)), that the appropriate remedy to defamatory speech was penalization of "what is wrongfully spoken" rather "denial of the right to speak".

 Wartime censorship

 During World War I, and to a greater extent during World War II, war correspondents accompanied military forces, and their reports were subject to advance censorship to preserve military secrets.
 The extent of such censorship was not generally challenged, and no major court case arose from this issue.
 In later conflicts the degree to which war reporting was subject to censorship varied, and in some cases it has been alleged that the censorship was as much political as military in purpose.
 This was particularly true during the Vietnam War and the 1983 invasion of Grenada.